-By the above argumentation, we can now reduce the problem of finding a replacement path to finding pivot candidates.
-Our solution framework has two stages.
-First, we use a graph convolutional network to find vertex representations that encode relevant graph information.
-Next, we select pivots by formulating the problem as a multi-label classification task and apply a multi-layer perceptron.
+By the above argumentation, we reduce the problem of finding the shortest replacement path to finding pivot candidates.
+In the following section, we describe how we use a graph convolutional network to encode relevant graph information and a multi-layer perceptron to select pivot nodes.

-We match the performance of state-of-the-art shortest path works with less training cases (numerically and proportionally) and no special selection process, yielding a simple and effective pipeline, which is depicted in Figure \ref{modelarchitecture}.
-We train our model using BCELoss such that we learn both representations and MLP weights towards the pivot selection task.
-The final output of our network is then a vector representing the likelihood of each node being a pivot node.
-After sorting the node candidates in non-ascending likelihood, we check if the path they represent (the precomputed shortest path from $s$ to candidate $c$ appended with the shortest path from $c$ to $t$) contains the node failure.
-The first candidate for which this is not the case is selected as our pivot node.